vault-thirteen/SDLW/ReadMe.md

 **Notes**

-This project is frozen.
+This project uses system calls because:

-CGO does not work.
+* CGO does not work normally;
-System calls to DLL libraries in Windows O.S. do not work.
-Go language R.I.P.
+* CGO is slower than system calls in Golang.